Achintha9533/Pattern-Recognition/README.md

     * **Model Architecture Diagram**: Likely includes a visual representation to aid understanding of the model's structure.

-  # Your Project Name

 ## Installation & Setup

-This project has been tested with Python 3.9+ on macOS and Windows, and should work with compatible PyTorch versions.
+This project has been tested with **Python 3.9+** on macOS and Windows, and should work with compatible PyTorch versions.

-See `requirements.txt` for the full list of dependencies.
+Refer to `requirements.txt` for the full list of dependencies.

 To install the application, follow these steps: